Ed Emberley

 Edward Randolph Emberley (born October 19, 1931) is an American artist and illustrator, best known for children's picture books.

 Biography

 Edward Randolph Emberley was born in Malden, Massachusetts on October 19, 1931.
 He studied art at the Massachusetts School of Art in Boston (now the Massachusetts College of Art and Design), from which he received a Bachelor of Fine Arts degree in painting and illustration.
 He also studied at the Rhode Island School of Design.

-Emberley married Barbara, a librarian and writer, in 1955; they have two children, Rebecca and Michael.
+Emberley married Barbara (née Collins), a librarian and writer, in 1955; they have two children, Rebecca and Michael.
 Michael is also an illustrator.
-They currently live in Ipswich, Massachusetts.
+They lived in Ipswich, Massachusetts most of their lives and now live in assisted living in Newburyport.
 Rebecca is also a children's books author and illustrator.

 Career

 Emberley is best known for his children's book work - particularly instructional drawing books.
 Emberley believes that everyone can learn to draw.
 His drawing books for children feature clear step-by-step instructions employing numbers, letters, and shapes graded to the early elementary school level.
 For example, the book Ed Emberley's A.B.C. uses this style of instruction, presenting a single letter-based drawing for each letter of the alphabet.

 Emberley has illustrated or contributed to over 50 books, many of which were first published between the 1960s and 1980s.
 Renewed interest in Emberley's work has come from adults who first encountered his books as children and now are purchasing them for their own children.
 His most recent book, The Red Hen, was released on October 26, 2010; like his preceding work, Chicken Little (2009), it is a collaboration with Rebecca Emberley.